 Unless you have the sword beam, Darknuts are a torture because they can only be hit on the side and back.
 To make matters worse, Link's tank-ish control will cause him to get hit once in a while.
 They also take a long time to kill.

 Zelda II: The Adventure of Link

-Aches (little blue Goddamned Bats) in Zelda II The Adventure Of Link are very often placed so that they sweep across lava/water pits, knocking you to instant death.
-If you try to kill them you'd better hope that you can get them to sweep at you without jumping across the pit, because even if you do manage to hit them in mid-air, the odds are very big that you STILL fall in the pit because of the slight pushback you suffer from just hitting things with your sword, which will cause you to stop in mid-jump so you fall straight down.
+Aches (little blue Goddamned Bats) in Zelda II: The Adventure of Link are very often placed so that they sweep across lava/water pits, knocking you to instant death.
+If you try to kill them, you'd better hope that you can get them to sweep at you without jumping across the pit, because even if you do manage to hit them in mid-air, the odds are very big that you'll STILL fall in the pit because of the slight pushback you suffer from just hitting things with your sword, which will cause you to stop in mid-jump so you fall straight down.